SMILELab-FL/FedLab/docs/source/overview.rst

 ==========

 **FedLab** also contains data partition scripts from LEAF :cite:p:`caldas2018leaf`, and implementations of some FL algorithms, like FedAvg :cite:p:`mcmahan2017communication`.
+More benchmarks and FL algorithms demos are coming.

 How to use FedLab?
 ==================